Placing the Focus on Thankfulness this Thanksgiving

 In an already jam-packed curriculum, there is hardly any time for seasonal unit study... but I feel like a focus on thanksgiving is just so important.
 I make sure that it integrates with my Language Arts outcomes so my students are still meeting provincial standards while also taking time to develop their character.

-"We Are Thankful" - a Print-and-Go Unit for First, Second, Third, and Fourth Grades
+It is a Print-and-Go Unit for First, Second, Third, and Fourth Grades that is Available Here

 You won't believe the stories my students come up with for the "How to Escape Thanksgiving" writing lesson: